sirfifer/voicelearn-ios/docs/AI_SIMULATOR_TESTING.md

 ### 1.1 What is AI Simulator Testing?

-VoiceLearn uses the **ios-simulator-mcp** server to enable Claude Code to directly interact with the iOS Simulator.
+UnaMentis uses the **ios-simulator-mcp** server to enable Claude Code to directly interact with the iOS Simulator.
 This allows:

 - **Autonomous UI testing** - Navigate, tap, type without human intervention
 - **Visual verification** - Take screenshots to verify UI state